fermat2a/nextcloud_upload_daemon/README.md

 # Nextcloud Upload Daemon

+> **⚠️ IMPORTANT NOTICE ⚠️**
+>
+> **This program was created using GitHub Copilot with Visual Studio Code assistance.
+This project serves as an evaluation of GitHub Copilot's capabilities.
+Therefore, I am attempting to make no manual interventions in this project - all file processing, including documentation and git commit messages, is handled by GitHub Copilot.
+A commit is created for each prompt, which also contains the prompt itself.**

 A Python daemon that monitors local directories for file changes and automatically uploads modified files to a Nextcloud server.
 Files are uploaded after 10 seconds of inactivity and automatically deleted from the local system after 10 minutes of successful upload.

 ## What the Program Does